daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ![](/images/blog/Screenshot 2015-07-04 13.02.15.png)

-Refresh the browser and open http://localhost:3000 in multiple tabs to simulate multiple user connections, and you should see the number of visitors in the red circle next to the logo.
+Refresh the browser and open http://localhost:3000 in multiple tabs to simulate multiple user connections.
+You should now see the total number of visitors in the red circle next to the logo.

 ![](/images/blog/Screenshot 2015-07-04 13.25.42.png)

-At this point we are neither finished with the front-end nor have any working API endpoints.
-We could have focused on building just the front-end in the first half of the tutorial and then the back-end in the second half of the tutorial, or vice versa, but personally, I have never built a single app like that.
-I typically go back and forth between back-end and front-end pieces of the application during my development flow.
+At this point we are neither finished with the front-end nor do we have any working API endpoints.
+We could have focused on building just the front-end in the first half of the tutorial and then the back-end in the second half of the tutorial, or vice versa, but personally, I have never built an app like that.
+I typically go back and forth between back-end and front-end parts of the application during my development flow.

 We can't display any characters until they are added to the database.
 In order to add new characters to the database we need to build a UI for it and implement an API endpoint.
-That's what we will do next.
+That's exactly what we will do next.

 ## Step 11.
 Add Character Component